alpa-projects/alpa/docs/tutorials/alpa_on_slurm.rst

 When Slurm executes the script, the script works exactly the same as a shell script.
 A :code:`sbatch` script to run Alpa can be roughly summarized as four parts: resources setup, load dependencies, Ray startup, and run Alpa.

-The first step is to create a :code:`sbatch` script in your directory, usually named as a :code:`.sh`` file.
+The first step is to create a :code:`sbatch` script in your directory, usually named as a :code:`.sh` file.
+Here, this guide asumes the script is included in a file :code:`run_alpa_on_slurm.sh`.
 Just like a shell script, the :code:`sbatch` script starts with a line specifying the path to interpreter:

     .. code:: bash